Kars1996/template/README.md

-## Now stable! 💖

-Kars Template v1.2 (Shoutout Nitlix for the help/inspiration 💛)
+## NextJS Quickstart 👑
+v1.4

+---
 This is a [Next.js](https://nextjs.org/) template created for super-powering Kars Apps quickly.
 It includes:

 -   Inter - A google font.
--   Client theme provider, first rendered by the server (kars-themes)
--   The theme provider includes Locomotive Scroll, AOS built specifically for Loco. (locomotive-aos)
+-   The theme provider includes Locomotive Scroll, AOS built specifically for Lenis. (locomotive-aos)
--   metaGen() - A function that generates meta tags for the page. (kars-metagen)
 -   Quickstart global.scss and animations.scss
 -   SASS already installed.
 -   Tailwind ready to fly.
--   4 Fonts to start with: Neue Montreal, Neutral Grotesk, Inter and Strretch Sans.
 -   Prisma ready to launch!
 (Just create the .env vars)
--   Prebuilt I18N support (With @vercel/edge, via headers and context (kars-i18n))
+-   Custom UI/Libs for easy customization.
+-   Middleware setup for auth
+-   Custom 404 and API quickstart
+-   Much more coming soon!

+---

 ## Quickstarting using create-kapp